AndreasSE93/project-ggs/README.md

 Stage 1:
 * Be able to start a generic game server.
-* Comumnication to processes/clients to the right client using Go
+* Communication to processes/clients to the right client using Go
 * Create clients

 Client